etccapital/Equity_Research/portfolio_construction.md

 ![AnalyticResults](https://github.com/etccapital/Market_Insight/blob/master/assets/Analytic.PNG)

 Alternatively, Factor analysis can be used.

+"Main parameters could be seen on the visualizer.
+Setting Benchmark Ticker before running simulations.
+Analyse the output for the main picture.
+Then use Factor Analysis to do the second-step verification.
+Mainly focus on whether the alpha still remains after including more factors."